Policy Number: 607-AResponsible Office: HR/BenefitsEffective Date: 7/1/10Revised: 5/12/15; 7/1/20; 1/1/22

 On the first day of the month following the hire date, eligible employees can contribute toward their retirement by tax-deferring salary dollars into one of two retirement contracts: TIAA/CREF and Fidelity Investments.
 Employees are immediately fully vested in all contributions.
 Each year, the Internal Revenue Service establishes a maximum contribution amount allowed for each calendar year.

-The one year waiting period for the University’s contribution will be waived for employees who submit sufficient evidence to the Employee Benefits Office that they were previously employed full-time for at least one year at another accredited college or university.
+The one year waiting period for the University’s contribution will be waived for employees who submit sufficient evidence to the Employee Benefits Office that they were previously employed for at least one year at another accredited college or university.
 If an employee submits such evidence within 90 days of his or her first day of employment with St. John’s, the University will make its contributions retroactive to the first day of the month that followed the employee’s date of hire.
 If the employee provides such evidence more than 90 days after employment begins, then the University’s contributions will begin on the first day of the month that follows the date such evidence is received by the University.

 No University plan contributions will be made based on any participant plan contributions allocated to the TIAA-CREF Supplemental Retirement Annuity.